pawnlord/pawnlord.github.io/Write-Ups/x3CTF.md

 ### wrong solutions
 We went over a lot of the PHP standard library functions to try and find soemthing wrong with them.
 I'll go over a quick overview now:
 - **basename:** This takes the 'canonical filename' from the name.
 Essentially, if you give it `path/file.txt` as a name, it will return `file.txt`.
-- **str_ends_with:** Checks that the second argument is the end of the first argument.
+- **str\_ends\_with:** Checks that the second argument is the end of the first argument.
 This was exploitable due to it handling filenames differently from how file systems handle them, specifically, `b"file.php\x00.txt` would be unmodified by basename, but the actual file system would see that name as `file.php` which could lead to an RCE.
 However, basenbame removes null bytes so this is no longer exploitable.
-= **file_exists:** We eventually checked this function.
+- **file\_exists:** We eventually checked this function.
 Apparently it had RCE at one point due to [PHAR files](https://medium.com/@DGclasher/unveiling-vulnerabilities-achieving-remote-code-execution-through-file-inclusion-and-file-upload-165366ebdd16), but we don't control the protocol and it was already patched in earlier versions of PHP.
 Generally, any exploit we tried involved pushing a malicious PHP file (or file with PHP that could be run, such as .htaccess) and trying to confuse `str_ends_with` into thinking it was a txt file.
 We got around the final chmod by making it a dot file (e.g., `.attack.php\x00.txt` for the null byte attack) as then it would not be listed by the wildcard.

 However, the starting code seems to be perfectly secure.
 Eventually, I started looking for other attack vectors besides file extension confusion, and found this.
 ### the right solution (wildcard injection)
 The wildcard operator is a dumb operator, it has no information on the command that it is expanding for.
 If this command has flags that can be put arbitrarily, then it becomes possible to inject these flags by having files with the flags as a name.
 I decided to test this.
 If I uploaded a file named `test.txt` and `-v` and then ran `chmod 000 *` in the uploads folder in the docker container, the output would look like this: